iosonja/ipa-game/README.md

 ### Instructions for playing the current version
 Try to stop each bubble from reaching the right edge of the screen.
 The bubble disappears when its color has been classified correctly with a keystroke.
 There are only five different colors, because they are only a temporary basis for classification.
-Currently the game won't end before you quit the program for example by pressing the X key.
+Currently the game won't end before you quit the program by pressing the X key.
 #### Keystrokes by color:
 ```
 R - red